vincentntang/AirtableExcelVBAmacro/README.md

 Column 4 is for windows .bat file used for duplicating / renaming files

+# How do I use this macro?

+Open up excel

+Press ALT+F11

+Create a module

+Paste the code

+Press F5

+# Where can I read more about the entire process?

 See blog post for more details (later will update)